gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/stretchingpolymer.rst

 .. container:: hatnote

-    Solvating a small molecule in water before stretching it
+    Solvating and stretching a small polymer molecule

 .. figure:: figures/stretchingpolymer/video-PEG-dark.webp
-    :alt: peg molecule in water
+    :alt: Movie of a peg polymer molecule in water as simulated with GROMACS
     :height: 250
     :align: right
     :class: only-dark

 .. figure:: figures/stretchingpolymer/video-PEG-light.webp
-    :alt: peg molecule in water
+    :alt: Movie of a peg polymer molecule in water as simulated with GROMACS
     :height: 250
     :align: right
     :class: only-light

 ..  container:: justify

-    The goal of this tutorial is to use GROMACS and create a small hydrophilic polymer (PEG - PolyEthylene Glycol) in a reservoir of water.
+    The goal of this tutorial is to use GROMACS and solvate a small hydrophilic polymer (PEG - PolyEthylene Glycol) in a reservoir of water.

-    An all-atom description is used, therefore all species considered here are made of charged atoms connected by bond constraints.
+..  container:: justify

+    An all-atom description is used for both PEG (GROMOS 54A7 force field :cite:`schmid2011definition`) and water
+    (SPC flexible model :cite:`wu2006flexible`) and the long range Coulomb interactions are solved using the PPPM solver :cite:`luty1996calculating`.
+    Once the water reservoir is properly
-    Once the system is created, a constant stretching force will be applied to both ends of the polymer, and its length will be measured with time.
+    equilibrated at the desired temperature and pressure, the polymer molecule is added and a constant stretching force is applied to both ends of the polymer.
+The evolution of the polymer length is measured as a function of time.

+..  container:: justify

-    This tutorial was inspired by a very nice |Liese2017| by Liese and coworkers, in which they compare MD simulations of a PEG molecule in water with force spectroscopy experiments.
+    This tutorial was inspired by a |Liese2017| by Liese and coworkers, in which molecular dynamics simulations are
+    compared with force spectroscopy experiments :cite:`liese2017hydration`.

 .. |Liese2017| raw:: html

    <a href="https://doi.org/10.1021/acsnano.6b07071" target="_blank">publication</a>

+.. include:: ../non-tutorials/recommand-salt.rst

 .. include:: ../contact/needhelp.rst